Home

 1) "Science" shall restrict itself exclusively to the evidence provided by the five senses.

-Validity: Methdological decision.
+Validity: Methodological decision.
 Valid

 2. Only knowledge gained through the material senses can be treated as certain.